microsoft/autogen/python/docs/src/core-concepts/ai-agents.md

-# Agent Components
+# AI Agents

-AGNext provides a suite of components to help developers build agents.
+AGNext provides a suite of components to help developers build AI agents.
+This section is still under construction.
+The best place to start is the [examples](https://github.com/microsoft/agnext/tree/main/python/examples).

 ## Type-Routed Agent